hallmark/sublime-p4miko/README.md

       $ /Users/<username>/Library/Application Support/Sublime Text 2/Packages/

-  To view the `Library` folder in the Finder, click on the Go menu, hold down the Option key, and you should see the Library folder as a menu item.
+  Hint: To view the `Library` folder in the Finder, click on the Go menu, hold down the Option key, and you should see the Library folder as a menu item.

   You will also need to add a User settings file, ensure that the `paramiko` python package is installed, and optionally add a Sublime project-specific setting.